 Ovarian cancer develops in the ovaries or fallopian tubes and falls into one of four categories: epithelial, stromal, germ cell, and small cell.
-Epithelial tumors arise from the surface of the ovary and account for about 85 to 90% of all ovarian cancers.
-Nationally, ovarian cancer is the 10th most commonly diagnosed cancer in women and the fifth-leading cause of cancer death in women in 2023.
-Ovarian cancer is a serious disease, but if caught in its early stages before it spreads, the five-year survival rate is 93%.
+Epithelial tumors arise from the surface of the ovary, lining of the fallopian tubes or peritoneum and account for about 90% of all ovarian cancers.
+Nationally, ovarian cancer is one of the leading causes of cancer deaths in women in 2024.
+Ovarian cancer is a serious disease, but if caught in its early stages before it spreads, the five-year survival rate is 92%.
 Only 20% of diagnoses are made at this localized stage.

 Statistics